Fiordland National Park: Activities

 Fiordland National Park is also a popular destination for alpine climbers and especially for trampers, with the multi-day Milford, Kepler and Hollyford tracks, and half of the Routeburn Track within the park.
-The latter three can also be walked in and out as day walks, whereas access to both ends of the Milford Track is only via boat and is regulated and must be pre-booked, in particular during the summer peak season.
+The latter three can also be walked in and out as day walks, whereas access to both ends of the Milford Track is only via boat and must be pre-booked, particularly during the summer peak season.

 Aside from these major tramping tracks, which also offer guided walks, dozens of lesser known tracks are maintained by the Department of Conservation, ranging from tracks requiring intermediate skills, such as the Hump Ridge Track and the Lake Marian track to advanced multi-day hikes like the Dusky Track and several routes that should only be attempted by experienced trampers.
 Fiordland is a challenging tramping destination, and given the size of the national park, there are few tracks.
 Off-track travel by expert trampers often relies on following deer trails.
 Sandflies, flooding, and poor weather are hazards, and being stranded for a day or two due to flooded river crossings is not uncommon on tracks like the Dusky Track.
 Trampers on these remote tracks also face three-wire bridges, tree falls, and rough terrain where mud can be knee-deep.

 Milford Sound / Piopiotahi, Te Houhou / George Sound, Doubtful Sound / Patea, and Dusky Sound / Tamatea are the only fiords accessible via tracks or routes.
 Inland, the southern lakes of Lake Monowai and Lake Hauroko have road access to campsites and tracks, and Lake Poteriteri can be reached via a tramping track.

-The steep granite peaks of the Darran Mountains are a popular area for mountain climbers.
+The steep granite peaks of the Darran Mountains are popular with mountain climbers.

 The park is also a renowned destination for rainbow trout and brown trout fly fishing.